chandhinichandersekar/tasktracker2/README.md

      * If the user does not have any underlings he cannot create any new tasks.
      * Only a user's manager can assign him a task and a user can assign tasks only to his underlings.
      * The completed field is a boolean, and is used to indicate if a task is in progress or is completed.
-     * Edit - any created task can be edited by any user registered in the system.
+     * Edit - a created task can be edited by the user to whom the task is assigned to or by the manager of that user.
      * A task can be edited by clicking on the edit link present in each task on the task feed page.
      * This navigates the user to a edit task page `tasks1.chandhinichandersekar.com/tasks/task_id/edit`.
-     * Tasks can be reassigned to another user at any time.
+     * Tasks can be reassigned to a different underling at any time.
      * This reassignment of tasks can be done only by the user's manager.
      * Tasks that are completed can be switched back to in progress by the user or the manager of the user, if one thinks there is more to be done in the task.
      * The title and description of tasks can also be updated by the user or the manager of the user at anytime.